obsoleted/case-studies/_posts/2015-09-17-Pyrite3D-Data-Client-Walkthrough.md

 ![Nashville l1 load ]({{site.baseurl}}/images/2015-09-17-Pyrite3D-Data-Client-Walkthrough/nashville_l1_load.PNG)

-Obviously we are not loading the full model at high resolution but in terms of what the camera sees it should be quite similar to looking at the original from the same position.
-And all for a fraction of the size!
+The full model is not loaded all at once, but smaller sections of the full resolution mesh are loaded in areas close to the camera to provide a similar experience at a fraction of the data size.

 ### Technical Challenges/Features

 #### Caching
-The model data initially comes from the Pyrite server but the client does what it can to avoid unneeded requests as that reduces performance.
-To that end we use a series of caches to assist.
+The model data is streamed from the Pyrite server, but the client has mechanisms to avoid unneeded requests and improve performance.
+We use a series of caching mechanisms at various points in the render pipeline.
 - File cache: All model data related requests from the server are persisted to local temporary app storage (with a configurable limit)
 - Memory cache: All requests are also stored in a memory cache
 - The caches are designed to keep the more recently used data items around while evicting those that have not been referenced in a while